ExistensialReset/flowmosr/README.md

 Now,

-*a whisper from somewhere right near your ear*
+*a whisper from somewhere right near your ear.*

 You don’t have to ask anyone if you may rest.

-You don’t have to hand over your strength to someone who says “I will protect you”.

 > This repository is not a rule book.